 They align through conscious consumerism

-This way of thinking also aligns perfectly with zero waste and minimalism as you don’t need to be bringing more stuff into your space as the things that you are investing in are built to last.
-I love products that have a lifetime warranty because mentally you know it’s built to last a long time and if you look after it, you won’t ever need to replace it.
+This way of thinking also aligns perfectly with zero waste and minimalism, you’re not bringing more stuff into your space as the things that you are investing in are made to last.
+I love products that have a lifetime warranty because mentally you know it’s built to last, and if you look after it, you won’t ever need to replace it.

 Having the mindset of a conscious consumer will filter out a lot of what you buy.
-It can seem frustrating sometimes, but when you have a really strong why nothing seems too hard.
-Going that extra 15 minutes to get to your nearest bulk buying shop with your own jar rather than popping into the local supermarket and buying something in cheap, throw away plastic that’s not good for you or the environment becomes habit.
+It can seem frustrating sometimes, but when you have a really strong why, nothing seems too hard.
+Going that extra 15 minutes to get to your nearest bulk buying shop with your own jars rather than popping into the local supermarket and buying something in cheap, throwaway plastic that’s not good for you or the environment, becomes a habit.

 Zero waste and minimalist lifestyle are only ideals

 Both these lifestyles can seem a little too idealistic and untouchable.
 Well, that’s because they are.
 They are ideals that many of us strive towards because we want to cause the least impact on mother nature and create opportunities in life to live more simply.
 Less stuff equals more time for things and people we love.
 Having that awareness can empower and help you take control of how you impact yourself and the world.
 I find that for me, it brings a sense of belonging and makes me feel more connected to the universe.